How To Incorporate TikTok Into Your Marketing Strategy

 TikTok ads come in two formats:

-- Ads for managed brands: These are similar to in-feed ads in their appearance, but they have additional formatting options that you can access by working with a sales representative for TikTok.
+• Ads for managed brands: These are similar to in-feed ads in appearance, but they offer additional formatting options that you can access by working with a TikTok sales representative.

 TikTok also offers Topview ads, which play the moment a user opens the app and can’t be skipped or shut off, and branded ads.
 These include branded hashtag challenges and effects, such as stickers and filters connected to your brand.

-For example, Microsoft did a branded hashtag challenge, #StartUpShowUp with sponsored videos.
-Eventually, other creators got in on the trend, promoting the hashtag and Microsoft for free.
+For example, Microsoft did a branded hashtag challenge, #StartUpShowUp, with sponsored videos.
+Eventually, other creators joined the trend, promoting the hashtag and Microsoft for free.

 4. Research your competitors